5 Lifecycle considerations for your E-commerce business

 By utilising the above, you determine how effective you are (and have previously been) with acquiring new customers and maintaining profitability.

-- When should you think about ROAS?
+4. When to think about ROAS?

 Customer acquisition cost is directly impacted by the ROAS of your lifecycle marketing spend.

-A lower average ROAS will mean less new customer acquisition for the same ad spend and it will impact your CAC.
-Eventually, as your customer base begins to shrink so to will your LTV and things become dangerous for the future of your business.
+A lower average ROAS will mean less new lifecycle customer acquisition for the same ad spend and it will impact your CAC.
+Eventually, as your customer base begins to shrink so to will your LTV and things become dangerous for the future success of your business.

 When you spend your business resources on an ad, the goal is to make sure that ad produces as much revenue as possible.